anagha-google/spark-on-gcp-with-confluent-kafka/README.md

 ![LP](00-images/LP-Dev.png)
 <br><br>
-Note: The above is not covered in the lab.
-The scripts are pre-created.
+Note: The above is not covered in this lab.

 <hr>